Andean condor: Etymology

+Phylogeny

 The exact taxonomic placement of the Andean condor and the remaining six species of New World vultures remains unclear.
-Although both are similar in appearance and have similar ecological roles, the New World and Old World vultures evolved from different ancestors in different parts of the world and are not closely related.
-Just how different the two families are is currently under debate, with some earlier authorities suggesting that the New World vultures are more closely related to storks.
+Although New World and Old World vultures are similar in appearance and have similar ecological roles, they are not closely related, having evolved from different ancestors in different parts of the world.
+The difference between the two is currently under debate, with some earlier authorities suggesting that the New World vultures are more closely related to storks.
 More recent authorities maintain their overall position in the order Accipitriformes along with the Old World vultures or place them in their own order, Cathartiformes.
 The South American Classification Committee has removed the New World vultures from Ciconiiformes and instead described them as incertae sedis, but notes that a move to Falconiformes or Cathartiformes is possible.

+Fossil record

 The Andean condor is the only accepted living species of its genus, Vultur.
 Unlike the California condor (Gymnogyps californianus), which is known from extensive fossil remains and some additional ones of congeners, the fossil record of the Andean condor recovered to date is scant.
 Presumed Plio-Pleistocene species of South American condors were later recognized to be not different from the present species, although one known only from a few rather small bones found in a Pliocene deposit of Tarija Department, Bolivia, may have been a smaller palaeo subspecies, V. gryphus patruus.